Hebrew at the University of Washington

 Not Sure Where You Fit In?

 Did you grow up speaking some Hebrew at home, but never really learned to read and write?
-Did you study at an ulpan in Israel and now feel unsure which level Hebrew class at UW will work for you?
+Did you study Hebrew in Israel or elsewhere and are unsure which level Hebrew class at UW will work for you?
 Please contact Professor Sokoloff for help assessing your skills and for advice on placement.

 Another resource that may be helpful: our on-line learning tools, available to UW students through the Language Learning Center’s Moodle site.
 These materials include vocabulary lists, sample sentences, reading passages, listening exercises, grammar exercises, and quizzes to accompany the material covered in Elementary Modern Hebrew.
 Serving as courseware for students in MODHEB 401-402-403, the Moodle materials are also open to any enrolled students.
 All you have to do is set up an account with a user name and password through LLC.
 Some students who don’t fit easily into MODHEB 401-402-403 have worked with these materials to earn Independent Study credits.
 For more information, contact Professor Sokoloff.

 Visit Professor Sokoloff’s blog to learn more about the Modern Hebrew language, Israeli culture, and the Modern Hebrew program at the University of Washington.

 Biblical Hebrew Language